KHanghoj/bgi_2019/exerciseNGSgl.md

 **QUESTION**
 1. How would the output files differ between `-doGeno 2` and `-doGeno 3`?
 2. What kind of prior have we used?
-3. How many sites have at least one missing genotype (-1)?
+3. How many sites in total and how many have at least one missing genotype (-1)?

 ```
+zcat Results/EUR.geno.gz | wc -l
 zcat Results/EUR.geno.gz | grep -1 - | wc -l
 ```
 3. Why is that?